cockroachlabs-field/log-analyzer/README.md

 2) Run `docker-compose up` or `./run-start.sh` to bring up the Splunk instance and begin indexing your CockroachDB `.log` files.

+3) To access the Splunk UI go to `http://localhost:8000`.
+The username is `admin` and the password is `roach1234` as specified by the `SPLUNK_PASSWORD` environment variable in the `docker-compose.yml` file.

-3) To stop and cleanup, run `./run-clean.sh`.
+4) To stop and cleanup, run `./run-clean.sh`.
 This will stop Splunk and execute `docker system prune -a -f`.